CodeWithCarrie/web-development-basics/README.md

 If you are unfamiliar with the basics of JavaScript, I recommend starting with my [JavaScript Fundamentals Series](https://github.com/CodeWithCarrie/javascript-fundamentals) and [Modular JavaScript Series](https://github.com/CodeWithCarrie/modular-javascript) before continuing with any tutorials below that involve JavaScript.

 Each topic will have a corresponding video on the [@CodeWithCarrie](https://youtube.com/@CodeWithCarrie) YouTube channel, with some code left for the learner to complete in-between videos.
 Use the links in the sections below for quick peeks at the starter code or solution in different branches.
 You can fork your own copy of this repository for practice on your local machine.
-While individual links are available below for each video, you can also start with the [full playlist](). <!-- FIXME -->
+While individual links are available below for each video, you can also start with the [full playlist](https://www.youtube.com/playlist?list=PLvcPeTeqi37QwaJI-_Zy83NjgwyQ8DuAx).

 > [!TIP]
 > I recommend working through the demos and exercises in the sequence shown below.